 If you have had Stevens-Johnson syndrome, be sure to:

 - Inform your health care providers.
 Tell all your health care providers that you have a history of Stevens-Johnson syndrome.
-If the reaction was caused by medication, provide your caregivers with the name of that medication.
+If the reaction was caused by a medication, tell them which one.

 - Wear a medical information bracelet or necklace.
-Have information about your condition and what caused it inscribed on a medical information bracelet or necklace, and wear it at all times.
+Have information about your condition and what caused it inscribed on a medical information bracelet or necklace.
+Always wear it.

 - If you are of Asian descent, consider genetic testing before taking certain drugs.
 If you are of Chinese, Southeast Asian or Indian descent, talk with your doctor before taking carbamazepine (Carbatrol, Tegretol).
 This drug is useful to treat epilepsy, bipolar disorder and other conditions.
 But people with a gene called HLA-B 1502 have an increased risk of Stevens-Johnson syndrome if they take this drug.
 The Food and Drug Administration recommends people of Asian ancestry undergo genetic testing before taking carbamazepine.